rfdickerson/Blitter/README.md

-# Blitter - A Social Networking tool
+# Blitter - A Social Networking App Demo

 An demonstration that uses the [Kitura web framework](https://github.com/IBM-Swift/Kitura) to produce a feed of posts that people can follow.